JimShady/academic-kickstart/content/home/about.md

 # Biography

 James David Smith is a researcher in environmental sciences at the Environmental Research Group of King's College London.
 His research focuses on using open-source tools (R, PostgrSQL, QGIS) to solve geographic information science problems.
-I am currently focussed on modelling dynamic exposure to air pollution and general air-quality related problems.
-My wider interests are spatial databases, maps, cartography, transport modelling, personal monitoring and the most important one - Nottingham Forest football club.
+He is currently focussed on modelling dynamic exposure to air pollution and general air-quality related problems.
+His wider interests include spatial databases, maps, cartography, transport modelling, personal monitoring, dancing and Nottingham Forest football club.